-For further information, please speak to Mrs Johnson or Miss Riley.
+For further information, please speak to Mrs Johnson (Programme Leader of Performance) or Miss Riley (Performance teacher).

 BTEC Performing Arts - Drama

 The course is designed to progress students as performers through the exploration and development of Drama specific performance skills.